An Objective Improvement Approach to Solving Discounted Payoff Games: Outline and Motivation Example

-Unfortunately, the case in which the valuation returned as solution is computed using an objective function based on non-optimal strategies, is not the general case.
-The simplest way of seeing this is to use different discount factors for the game of Figure~\ref{fig:example} \footnote{Note that we can also replace the transitions with a smaller discount factor by multiple transitions with a larger discount factor.
-This would allow for keeping the discount factor uniform, but needlessly complicate the discussion and inflate the size of the example.}, let's say $\frac{1}{3}$ for the self-loop of the maximiser vertex and $\frac{2}{3}$ for the other two transitions, so that the three equations are: (1) $\val(a) \leq 1 + \frac{2}{3} \val(a)$, (2) $\val(b) \geq \frac{2}{3} \val(b)$, and (3) $\val(b) \geq \frac{1}{3} \val(a)$.
+In general, the valuation returned as solution is computed by using objective functions based on strategies that are not necessarily optimal.
+We now adjust the example so that choosing both self-loops is not only non-optimal, but also does not define the correct valuation of the DPG.
+To this end, we use different discount factors \footnote{Note that we can also replace the transitions with a smaller discount factor by multiple transitions with a larger discount factor.
+This would allow for keeping the discount factor uniform, but needlessly complicate the discussion and inflate the size of the example.} for the game of Figure~\ref{fig:example}: we choose $\frac{1}{3}$ for the self-loop of the maximiser vertex and $\frac{2}{3}$ for the other two transitions, so that the three resulting inequations are (1) $\val(a) \leq 1 + \frac{2}{3} \val(a)$; (2) $\val(b) \geq \frac{1}{3} \val(b)$; and (3) $\val(b) \geq \frac{2}{3} \val(a)$.
+Choosing both self loops results in the objective function to minimise $1-\frac{1}{3}\val(a) + \frac{2}{3}\val(b)$.

 Making the adjusted inequations (2) and (3) sharp still results in the values $\val(a)=\val(b)=0$, and the objective function still takes the value of $1$.
 While making inequations (1) and (3) sharp provides the values $\val(a)=3$ and $\val(b)=2$; the objective function takes the value $\frac{4}{3}$ at this point.
 Finally, if we consider the last combination, making (1) and (2) sharp still conflicts with inequation (3).

 Thus, $\val(a)=\val(b)= 0$ would be the optimal solution for the given objective function, which is not the valuation of the game.
 We will then update the candidate strategies so that the sum of the offsets goes down.